BOXFoundation/boxd/README.md

 # Contribution

-Thank you very much for your thinking and help on Boxd.
+Thank you very much for your considering helping Boxd.
 Even a small amount of help in code, community or documentation is making us better.

 If you are willing to contribute to Boxd, please fork, fix, commit and send pull requests so that we can review the code and merge it into the main code base.
-If you have very complex or even structural changes, please contact our developers on the gitter channel to ensure that it fits the overall way of thinking of our code.
+If you have very complex or even structural changes, please contact our developers to ensure that it fits the overall way of thinking of our code.
 Earlier communication will make you and us more efficient.

 Your code needs to meet the following requirements:
 1. Good golang code style.